sonertari/PFRE/README.md

 Here are the basic steps to obtain a working PFRE installation:

 - Install OpenBSD 5.9, perhaps in a VM.
-- Install Apache 1.3.29, PHP 5.6.18, and php-pcntl 5.6.18.
+- Install Apache 1.3.29, PHP 5.6.18, php-pcntl 5.6.18, and php-mcrypt 5.6.18.
 - Copy the files in PFRE src folder to /var/www/htdocs/pfre/.
 - Configure a Virtual Host in httpd.conf for PFRE, preferably an SSL Virtual Host too.
+- Create admin and user users, and set their passwords.
-- Enable pfrec.php in doas by adding the following line in /etc/doas.conf:
+- Enable pfrec.php in doas for admin and user users, and make sure pfrec.php is executable.
-	+ `permit nopass www as root cmd /var/www/htdocs/pfre/Controller/pfrec.php`
-	+ Make sure pfrec.php is executable.
-- Set the admin password for the web user interface by running the following command:
-	+ `/usr/local/bin/htpasswd -b -s /var/www/conf/.htpasswd admin $(/bin/echo -n soner123 | sha1 -)`
-	+ Pick a better password than soner123 though.
 - Point your web browser to the web server and log in as admin:soner123.

 The following sections provide the details.